BeneHa/benehaus_blog/jekyll/_posts/2022-09-27-snowpro-data-engineer-movement.md

 - ODBC driver
 - PHP PDO driver
 - Snowflake SQL API

+Python connector:
+- bypass data conversion to native Python types by using SnowflakeNoConverterToPython in snowflake.connector.converter_null module
+- Avoid binding data due to risk of SQL injection

+Kafka connector:
+- Create internal stage to temporarily store data files, pipe to ingest data files for each topic partition, one table for each topic
+- Instances of the Kafka connector do not communicate with each other
+- Automatically creates target tables with RECORD_CONTENT and RECORD_METADATA columns

 Data sharing:
 - Secure Direct Data Sharing: create share, add objects by granting privileges, add accounts to share